-Currenty I am developing models in three different research areas:
+Currenty I am working in three different research areas:

-- Net interactions between plants and spatial patterns of vegetation: Net interactions are the outcome of several proceses and antagonistic forces, mechanistically complex to disentagle.
+Net interactions between plants and spatial patterns of vegetation: Net interactions are the outcome of several proceses and antagonistic forces, mechanistically complex to disentagle.
 However spatial patterns are a proxi of net interactions between plants and of the potential scale dependent feedbacks (net interactions may not only change in internsity but only in sing with plant-plant distance).
-I am designing a spatially explicit model incorporating hydraulics to try to assess mechanistically the kind of net interactions that emerge.
+I am interested in develop spatially explicit models of root foraging behavior that generate predictions of vegetation spatial patterns in open canopy systems.